Struggling to stay healthy? Kick that infection to the curb with 20+ Homemade Remedies for Colds & Flu (that really work!).

 Thankfully, other than my environmental allergies, my family doesn’t get sick that often.
 We help keep our immune systems strong by eating smart: saying no to refined sugar and processed foods, and upping the bone broth and other immune boosting foods when the weather gets cooler.

 If you’re wanting to head into the fall & winter months well prepared, here are some natural ways to combat unhealthy bacteria and viruses.
-Please note, you don’t have to wait until your sick to try these!
+Please note, you don’t have to wait until you’re sick to try these!
 Everything listed will not only help you heal, but will keep you healthy, as well.

 Let’s start out with a list of herbs, spices, and natural foods with immune-boosting properties: